 Why Choose the Ohio University Online Master’s in Financial Economics?

-Our specialized program is endorsed by the Chartered Financial Analyst (CFA®) Institute.
+Our specialized program is a member of the CFA® Institute University Affiliation Program.
 That’s why students who complete our MFE program perform well above the national average when it comes to passing the Chartered Financial Analyst exams.
 It’s an important distinction when you’re deciding which online Master of Financial Economics degree is right for you.

 The MFE is offered jointly by Ohio University’s Economics Department and the College of Business, one of the nation’s top 50 business schools, according to Businessweek.
 Our program plan is also based on conversations with executives from Merrill Lynch, Investment Management & Research Inc., Franklin Advisors, and National City Corp.